DenisWritesCode/Hacking-Notes/README.md

 # Hacking-Notes

-Markdown Notes of My Hacking Journey.
+- Markdown Notes of My Hacking Journey.
+- These notes were originally wriiten on Notion and then exported as Markdown.

 ## Content